 “The ability to help the customer and make it right was something that made me think, ‘This is it, this is what I want to do.’
 Staying as long as I have wasn’t a conscious decision at the time.
 I was just excited to learn a little bit about everything.”

 A love for her work led Gina to apply for a case manager position in the Office of the President (OOP), which then lead to her current role in the OOP Regulatory Response team.
 It was a time for many changes – new responsibilities with a new location.
 Feeling it was time to leave the nest, she took her role from Arkansas to Mississippi, completing a move without the pressure of resetting her job search.

 But it wasn’t just the job title that came with her.

 Building a Human Connection

-“The NETwork, at the time, was called Community NETwork,” Gina said, referring to our African American Employee Resource Group (ERG), the oldest in the company.
+“The NETwork, at the time, was called Community NETwork,” Gina said, referring to our African American Employee Group (EG), the oldest in the company.
 “They came to the Little Rock Call Center and set up a table in the break room.
-Employee Resource Groups weren’t a big thing back then.
-I didn’t know there was a black organization within the company.”
+Employee Groups weren’t a big thing back then.
+I didn’t know there was a Black organization within the company.”

 Gina joined The NETwork on a whim, and was among the first members of the Arkansas Chapter.
 One year later, the group elected her as Vice President for Arkansas.
-Today, she serves as Chief Membership Officer, fostering engagement within the ERG nationwide.
+Today, she serves as Chief Executive Officer, fostering engagement within the EG nationwide.
 Gina helps employees get involved with the community through events like eSTEAM, a STEM fair that helps make various subjects (science, technology, engineering, art and math) more accessible to minority students ranging in age from 11-14.

 Fairs like eSTEAM are not only an AT&T focused effort.
 Vendors connect with community managers to help spread the message.
 Other activities NETwork runs include backpack drives, volunteering in soup kitchens, and feeding the homeless.
-It’s all a part of the ERG’s mission – to transform communities and empower the people within them.
+It’s all a part of the EG’s mission – to transform communities and empower the people within them.